When Can We Answer Queries Using Result-Bounded Data Interfaces?: Decidability of Monotone Answerability using Existence check and FD simplification

+Up until now we have seen a reduction of answerability to query answering.
+We can see that the query answering problem involves adding auxiliary constraints --- the ``transfer'' axioms that capture properties of an access --- and these are of a very special form.
+Our goal now is to illustrate how the restricted shape of these axioms can be used to get lower complexity bounds, compared to what we can get by appealing to coarser classes like guarded or frontier-guarded TGDs.

-An important case for $\incd$s are those whose \emph{width} --- the number of exported variables --- is bounded by a constant.
+We illustrate this in an important case for $\incd$s, those whose \emph{width} --- the number of exported variables, i.e., of variables shared between the body and the head --- is bounded by a constant.
 Recall that this includes in particular $\uincd$s, which have width~$1$.
 For bounded-width $\incd$s, it was shown by Johnson and Klug~\cite{johnsonklug} that query containment under constraints is $\np$-complete.
+This result showed that the width parameter plays an important role in lowering the complexity of the containment problem.
 A natural question is whether the same holds for monotone answerability.
 We accordingly conclude the section by showing the following, which is new even in the setting without result bounds: